Changes to Government guidance for pregnant women-December 2021

 The Union is aware that there are a number of benefits which pregnant and breastfeeding mothers may be able to access to assist them during the pandemic, including:

-This can be claimed in addition to Statutory Maternity Pay or Statutory Sick Pay.
+This can be claimed in addition to Statutory Maternity Pay (SMP) or Statutory Sick Pay (SSP).
 It will be partially disregarded when you claim Universal Credit.

-If you are claiming Maternity Allowance, it will reduce your Universal Credit award pound for pound, as Maternity Allowance is counted as income.
+If you are claiming Maternity Allowance (MA), it will reduce your Universal Credit award pound for pound, as MA is counted as income.
 However, you should still apply for Universal Credit as you may be entitled to help with paying your rent, for example.

 Sure Start Maternity Grant